Ehren12/JElox/README.md

 A very simple ***dynamically-types*** programming language 🌩️

+I envision this project to help students learn to code.

 ### The inspiration?
 This project is my implementation of the jLox programming language covered in the book Crafting Interpreters by Robert Nystrom 📔